 Having a prudent bullion investment position possibly makes more sense now than it ever has considering all factors.
 Not merely for the potential preservation of wealth, but also the potential of valuation gains as more investors come to the same conclusion bidding up precious commodity values.

 Here we will explain some legal unsecured creditor reasons for why owning bullion outside the banking and financial system makes total common sense.

-The global financial system was not structurally addressed nor adequately dealt within 2008.
-Problems were papered over with cheap debt.
+The global financial system was not structurally addressed nor adequately dealt with within 2008.
+Problems were papered over with cheap record level debts ongoing.

 Increased financial complexity and mushrooming unpayable debts make a new financial crisis a near absolute certainty.

 Thus since the 2008 Financial Crisis, many new financial spillover lock-down laws have been quietly put into place in the USA and around the world (G20 nations).
 A glance at a former Fed governor, John Exter's pyramid, and you will likely understand some potential solutions we are about to suggest.
 Onwing some bullion and physical fiat cash notes in hand, for the potential of a financial lockdown and crisis to come.